boehm-gipmbh/metabase-permission-override/README.md

-# Override a specific Metabase API verb
+# Override a specific Metabase API method

 This project shows how to override a specific Metabase API call from the frontend